 The crime and homicide rate in the Dominican Republic is considered relatively low compared to other countries in the region, and gang-related activities are reportedly under control.
-The country is nonetheless confronted with different security challenges related to cross-border criminal activities from neighbouring Haiti and its strategic location for narcotrafficking activities.[1]
-US-based Dominican gangs also participate in the smuggling of weapons and ammunition from the United States to the Dominican Republic, which leads to the high proliferation of illegally owned weapons throughout the country.[2]
+Nevertheless, the country faces different security challenges related to cross-border criminal activities from neighbouring Haiti and owing to its strategic location for narcotrafficking activities.1 US-based Dominican gangs are also involved in smuggling weapons and ammunition from the United States to the Dominican Republic, leading to the proliferation of illegally owned weapons throughout the country.2

-In terms of Weapons and Ammunition Management (WAM), the Dominican Republic established restrictive regulations on weapons possession and is party to the main international agreements and protocols on weapons and ammunition.[3]
-UNLIREC also notably supports the country’s weapons and ammunition disposal activities, helps enhance its stockpile management capacities[4] and provides assistance in the prevention of illicit trafficking of weapons and ammunition[5] in accordance with the country’s obligations under the Arms Trade Treaty.[6]
+In terms of weapons and ammunition management, the Dominican Republic has established strict regulations on weapons possession and is party to the main international agreements and protocols on weapons and ammunition.3 The UN Regional Centre for Peace, Disarmament and Development in Latin America and the Caribbean (UNLIREC) also notably supports the country’s weapons and ammunition disposal activities, helps to strengthen its stockpile management capacities,4 and provides assistance to prevent the illicit trafficking of weapons and ammunition,5 in accordance with the country’s obligations under the Arms Trade Treaty.6

-[6] UNLIREC, “UNLIREC supports the Dominican Republic in physical security and firearms and ammunition stockpile management”, 2016, https://trend.pe/unlirec/en/unlirec-supports-the-dominican-republic-in-physical-security-and-firearms-and-ammunition-stockpile-management/.
+6 “UNLIREC Supports the Dominican Republic in Physical Security and Firearms and Ammunition Stockpile Management,” UNLIREC, 2016, https://trend.pe/unlirec/en/unlirec-supports-the-dominican-republic-in-physical-security-and-firearms-and-ammunition-stockpile-management/.

 Launch the country dashboard